Oregon's First DarkSky Basecamp Is A Stargazing Haven Near Painted Hills And Fossil Beds

 The Oregon Outback is home to the world's largest international DarkSky sanctuary.
 Here, 2.5 million acres of land sprawl under an unpolluted night sky.
 As of 2026, this region is also home to the state's first DarkSky basecamp.
 Antelope Base Camp offers a handful of rustic micro-cabins plus dry camping and RV hookup spots, from which you can observe the Milky Way, planets, and constellations while feeling the awe of your own place in the cosmos.

 This family-run accommodation is in Antelope, a former ghost town that became Oregon's first DarkSky community.
-Folks of a certain age or with a penchant for Netflix documentaries might remember the red outfits of the Rajneeshees, who took over Antelope in the 1980s.
+Folks of a certain age or with a penchant for Netflix documentaries ("Wild Wild Country" specifically) might remember the red outfits of the Rajneeshees, who took over Antelope in the 1980s.
 Well, these days, the red garb of Antelope's Rajneeshees has been replaced with red lights at the Antelope Base Camp.
-It's just one of several ways that this affordable DarkSky lodging minimizes light pollution to maximize stargazing from the privacy of your own patio.
+It's just one of several ways that this DarkSky lodging minimizes light pollution to maximize stargazing from the privacy of your own patio.

 What you'll find at Antelope Base Camp

+Formerly an abandoned RV park, the Antelope Base Camp is now the site of 10 minimalist but comfortable A-frame cabins that are primarily organized around stargazing.
+Exterior walkways are lit up by soft blue and green glow-in-the-dark pebbles, while interiors have low-level lights with dimmers to minimize wildlife disturbance.
 Furnished cabins include two twin beds, an armchair, a mini fridge, coffee, and books, plus heating and cooling.
 The cabins are winterized, so running water isn't available, but water is provided for guests.
-Those looking for a more affordable stay or something on the go (like motorcyclists or bikers) can book an unfurnished cabin, which has two waterproofed twin beds.
+Those looking for a more affordable stay or something on the go (like motorcyclists or bikers) can book an unfurnished cabin with two twin beds.
 You'll have to provide your own linens and/or sleeping bag.
 Cabins don't have indoor plumbing, but there's a bathhouse featuring outdoor showers and four toilets.

 What to know about staying in a DarkSky location